 The filling is divided amongst the warmed tortillas, then the tortillas are rolled, and the enchiladas are placed in the casserole dish.
 Once the dish is full, the enchiladas are topped off with the remaining sauce, covered in cheese, and baked to total enchilada perfection.

-So basically what we are looking at here is authentic enchiladas verde that you didn’t even have to treck across the country for.
+So basically what we are looking at here is authentic chicken verde enchiladas you didn’t even have to treck across the country for.
 And, although I have no doubt Mexico and/or Texas would love to have you someday, you can now easily make these beauties in the comfort of your own kitchen.
 No restaurant required.

 A simple recipe for verde chicken enchiladas featuring shredded chicken, Monterrey Jack cheese, corn tortillas, and a green sauce with sour cream.